pnsn/GFAST/README.md

         >make              // will build lib/libiscl_shared.so and lib/libiscl_static.a

 7. [compearth/mtbeach](https://github.com/carltape/mtbeach.git) for the moment tensor decompositions.
-Note, this was in Ben Baker's [compearth repository](https://github.com/bakerb845/compearth), but was merged back into Carl Tape's repository, and the moment tensor part was renames mtbeach.
+Note, this was in Ben Baker's [compearth repository](https://github.com/bakerb845/compearth), but was merged back into Carl Tape's repository, and the moment tensor part was renamed mtbeach.
 Also, you'll need to descend into c_src.

         Clone and build
         >git clone https://github.com/carltape/mtbeach.git